UwimanaMuhiziElie/My-diary/README.md

 > MyDiary is an online journal where users can pen down their thoughts and feelings.

-> this was Andela Bootcamp Challenge.
+> This was Andela Bootcamp Challenge that i did in october 2019.